 On January 1, 2013, the Company began operating as a REIT for federal income tax purposes, specializing in group-oriented, destination hotel assets in urban and resort markets.
 The Company's owned assets include a network of upscale, meetings-focused resorts that are managed by Marriott International, Inc. ("Marriott") under the Gaylord Hotels brand.
 These resorts, which the Company refers to as the Gaylord Hotels properties, consist of the Gaylord Opryland Resort & Convention Center in Nashville, Tennessee ("Gaylord Opryland"), the Gaylord Palms Resort & Convention Center near Orlando, Florida ("Gaylord Palms"), the Gaylord Texan Resort & Convention Center near Dallas, Texas ("Gaylord Texan") and the Gaylord National Resort & Convention Center near Washington D.C. ("Gaylord National").
 The Company's other owned hotel assets managed by Marriott include the Inn at Opryland, an overflow hotel adjacent to Gaylord Opryland, and the AC Hotel at National Harbor, Washington D.C. ("AC Hotel"), an overflow hotel adjacent to Gaylord Rockies Resort & Convention Center near Denver, Colorado ("Gaylord Rockies joint venture") that owns the Gaylord Rockies Resort & Convention Center near Denver, Colorado ("Gaylord Rockies"), which opened in December 2018 and is managed by Marriott.
-For more information regarding the Company's increase in its ownership percentage in the Gaylord Rockies joint venture as of December 31, 2018, see Note 4.
+For more information regarding the Company's increase in its ownership percentage in the Gaylord Rockies joint venture as of December 31, 2018, see Note 4, "Investment in Gaylord Rockies Joint Venture."

-The Company also owns a number of media and entertainment assets, including the Grand Ole Opry, the legendary weekly showcase of country music's finest performers; the Ryman Auditorium, the storied live music venue and former home of the Grand Ole Opry located in downtown Nashville; WSM-AM, the Opry's radio home; Ole Red, a brand of Blake Shelton-themed bar, music venue and event spaces, with a flagship location in Nashville that opened in May 2018; and three Nashville-based assets managed by Marriott - Gaylord Springs Golf Links ("Gaylord Springs"), the Wildhorse Saloon, and the General Jackson Showboat ("General Jackson").
+The Company also owns a number of media and entertainment assets, including the Grand Ole Opry, the legendary weekly showcase of country music's finest performers; the Ryman Auditorium, the storied live music venue and former home of the Grand Ole Opry located in downtown Nashville; WSM-AM, the Opry's radio home; Ole Red, a brand of Blake Shelton-themed bar, music venue and event spaces; and three Nashville-based assets managed by Marriott - Gaylord Springs Golf Links ("Gaylord Springs"), the Wildhorse Saloon, and the General Jackson Showboat ("General Jackson").
+The Company also owns a 50% interest in a joint venture intended to create and distribute a linear multicast and over-the-top channel dedicated to the country music lifestyle ("Circle"), which launched its broadcast network on January 1, 2020.
+See Note 13, "Commitments and Contingencies," for further disclosure.

-The Company previously owned Opry City Stage, a four-level entertainment complex in Times Square that opened in December 2017 under a joint venture agreement of which the Company owned 50%.
+The Company previously owned Opry City Stage, a four-level entertainment complex in Times Square that opened in December 2017 under a joint venture agreement of which the Company initially owned 50%.
 In the second quarter of 2018, the Company acquired the remaining 50% joint venture interest in Opry City Stage for a combination of \$3.9 million in cash and the forgiveness of a note receivable previously due to the Company from the other joint venture partner of \$7.9 million.
 Subsequent to the Company's purchase of the remaining 50% joint venture interest, the Company determined that current ongoing operations were not meeting the revenue expectations from the time of purchase.
 In September 2018, the Company announced that it was temporarily suspending operations at Opry City Stage to appropriately reposition the venue and its operations, and in December 2018, the Company determined that it would permanently close the venue.
-During 2018, the Company performed impairment assessments of the carrying amount of Opry City Stage assets and recorded impairment charges of \$22.6 million, which represents substantially all of the assets associated with the venue, and are reflected as impairment charges in the accompanying consolidated statements of operations and comprehensive income for 2018.
+During 2018, the Company performed impairment assessments of the carrying amount of Opry City Stage assets and recorded impairment charges of \$22.6 million, which represented substantially all of the assets associated with the venue, and are reflected as impairment charges in the accompanying consolidated statements of operations for 2018.